 While on the left-hand side we dealt with how the scenario is developed, registered and embedded into the S/4 apps, on the right-hand side we will see how it is executed by the end user.

 On the right-hand side, you will see how the business administrator or the analytics specialist can enable the machine learning scenario by training, deploying and activating the scenario.
 You will then see how the business user or the end user can leverage this functionality for performing the needed business actions.

 In the bottom box, you will see the various data science tools & products that are leveraged in building the embedded or the side-by-side scenarios.
-In the side-by-side approach, in addition to the SAP DI and the SAP AI business services, you will also see how the predictive models built using the SAP Analytics Cloud – Smart services can be published back into SAP S/4HANA.
+In the side-by-side approach, in addition to the SAP DI and the SAP AI business services, you will also see how the predictive models can be built using the SAP Analytics Cloud – Smart services as an extension to SAP S/4HANA.
 We discussed this very briefly in our blog, extending machine learning with SAP Analytics Cloud.

 These various approaches are built in the perspective of the embedded and the side-by-side scenarios which also provide in the context of how these personas are involved in building these different approaches.

 The machine learning scenarios as we explained above can be developed in the following ways – talking in terms of the architecture drivers:

 - Embedded scenario can be developed in the SAP Analytics Cloud with HANA APL as an extension to SAP S/4HANA.